lpaulic/knowhow/domains/software/build-systems/yocto-openembedded/bitbake.md

 When creating images package groups are used.
 A package group is a set of packages that can be included in any image.
 Package groups contain a set of packages.
-Using the pacakage group name in `IMAGE_INSTALL` variable installs all the packages defined by the package group into the root file system of the target image.
+Using the package group name in `IMAGE_INSTALL` variable installs all the packages defined by the package group into the root file system of the target image.
 Many predefined package groups exist.
 They are located in subdirectories named `packagegropus`.
 Package groups are recipes that start